nikhilbansal97/Travel-Guide/README.md

 # Travel-Guide
+>It is a travel guide app for Ladakh
-Udacity Android basics Nanodegree Project 6
+>It is covered in Udacity Android Basics Nanodegree